 DO YOU WANT A SLIGHTLY GOOFIER DOODLE THAT’S JUST AS SMART?

-You could be looking for the Labradoodle!
-The Labradoodle is a cross-breed between a Labrador Retriever and a Purebred Poodle.
+You could be looking for the Sheepadoodle, a cross-breed between an Old English Sheepdog and a Purebred Poodle.

 I want to thank you for taking the time to read this post.
 Potcake dogs are unique dogs that deserve to be rescued.

 Best of luck in your new doggy adventures!
 Remember, seek out the most trustworthy dog shelters and do your homework.